Alex-V-Huang/NewHopeBootcamp/Week2/Week2.1/Git_Commands.md

 ![git status message](images/git_status_3.PNG)

-In this case, three files have been added and are ready to be committed to the repository.
+In this case, my commit was successful and is ready to be published on GitHub.

 6. Finally, you are ready to publish or "push" your changes onto GitHub, your repository's database.